TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 >If you are interested in Code Signing, please contact us and we will write more about it

 ### UseRandomDeviceID=true
 For development it can help to always start the host fresh without storing any information on your Harddrive.
 This switch turns off all state management and gives the host a new DeviceID with every new start.
-If you turn this off
+If you keep this as the default (false) the DeviceID and other state information are saved in a folder under your bin file: "ClientBin/cache".
+You can delete this folder to start fresh with the host again.

 ### Creating a Plugin
 ### Connecting to the cloud relay